airslice/czml-writer-wiki/Contributor's-Guide.md

-Details on how to get, build, develop, and contribute code.
+We are a community that encourages contributions.
+Join us.
+Here, we detail how to get, build, develop, and contribute code.

 ## Getting the Code